richmahn/en_tn/mrk/09/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Elijah and Moses #####
 Elijah and Moses suddenly appear to Jesus, James, John, and Peter, and then they disappear.
 The translator may ask: is this a vision or did they actually appear to these men in physical form?
-Because they were talking with Jesus, it is best to translate this passage in a way that implies that they appeared physically.
+Because all four of them saw Elijah and Moses, and because Elijah and Moses spoke with JEsus, it is best to translate this passage in a way that implies that Elijah and Moses appeared physically.

 ##### "Son of Man" #####
 Jesus refers to himself as the "Son of Man" in this passage.
 (See: [[rc://en/ta/man/translate/figs-explicit]])